Can You Rehydrate Jerky? Methods and Tips

 Here’s how to do it:

-1. Place your beef jerky in a pot of soup.
+1. Place your beef jerky in a pot of boiling soup or boiling water with soup ingredients.

 2. Allow the meat to simmer in the soup until it is soft and moist again.